 When to Visit Hoi An

-Hoi An has the two major seasons: the rainy season and the dry one.
+Hoi An in Vietnam has the two major seasons: the rainy season and the dry one.

 - June to August: Have the highest temperature of up to 38 Celsius degree.
 Because of the scorching heat, people who cannot endure the heat and sweet find it troublesome to go at that time.
 Otherwise, if coming prepared, you can even enjoy visiting Hoi An at some certain hours.